-It is reasonable for teaching staff, on a short-term temporary basis, to liaise with students via email and Moodle.
-This cannot continue long-term.
-We are not a Distance-learning College and do not have the resources, expertise or remit to be one.
-In terms of pastoral support, the College enjoys a privileged position -The Director of Student Services, Student Support Manager, Well Being Coach, Welfare Officer, the Counselling Team, Personal Tutors and Lead Personal Tutors can all provide appropriate support within certain parameters.
+It is reasonable for teaching staff, on a short-term temporary basis, to help students access work posted on TEAMS and SharePoint remotely.
+It is the student's responsibility to keep up to date with work; however, this situation cannot continue long-term.
+We are not a distance-learning College and do not have the resources, expertise, or remit to be one.
+In terms of pastoral support, the College enjoys a privileged position -The Student Services team, including SPTs, can all provide appropriate support within certain parameters.
 We will, where appropriate, refer to external services and maintain liaison with them.
-We cannot provide, however, complex medical or psychiatric support.
-This would be usually sought externally through the GP or other services.
+We cannot provide complex medical or psychiatric support.
+This is accessible via GP or other services.
 Finally, pastoral support is finite and needs to be available for other students as well.
 In all cases the support we offer must be on site and available to all students.
+We expect students to engage with the support and referrals made, both internally and externally, refusal to attend limits the interventions/support we can provide.